 Steps of the surgery:

-- The surgery is performed under general anaesthesia, with the patient lying on the back.
+- The surgery is performed under general anaesthesia, with the patient lying on the tummy (face down)

 - The incision (cut) is closed with dissolvable sutures.
-A drain tube will remove the blood that collects at the surgical site.
+A drain tube may be placed to remove the blood that collects at the surgical site.
 A urinary tube may be used to drain the bladder.

-- Following surgery, the patient will be moved to the recovery room where a neck collar is provided to ensure comfort and to prevent excessive neck movements.
+- Following surgery, the patient will be moved to the recovery room.
 Adequate pain relief and intravenous fluids will be provided.
-When the patient is comfortable, he/she will be transferred to a high dependency ward for an overnight stay for more personalized attention.
+When the patient is comfortable, he/she may be transferred to a high dependency ward for an overnight stay or moved straight back to the ward

-- Most patients will be encouraged to walk the day after surgery with the neck collar after removing the urinary tube.
-Normal diet is usually advised either in the evening after the surgery or the next morning.
+- Most patients will be encouraged to walk the day after surgery with or without a back brace.
+Normal diet or a soft diet is usually advised either in the evening after the surgery or the next morning